 As a result of testing and placement, students may be required to register for certain courses which do not carry credit towards graduation.
 These courses are numbered below 100.
 They are graded "Pass," "Making Progress" and "Fail."

-Р Pass
+P Pass

 MP Making Progress

 F Fail

-FS Fail - stopped attending nment [c5]: This is added to o acco
+FS Fail - stopped attending

 Other Designations